Nafees10/qscript/spec/bytecode.md

 * and			- if 2 elements on stack (int) == 1, writes 1(int), else writes 0(int)
 * or			- if either of 2 elements on stack == 1 (int), writes 1(int), else writes 0(int)

-### Misc. instructions:
+### Modifying stack:
-* write 		- writes arg0 (any data type) to stack **TODO: might have to remove this, as I may not need this**
+* write		 	- writes data (read from stack) to an index on stack.
+Index is arg0 (int).
+* writeRef		- writes data (read from stack) to another element whose reference is read from stack.
+Reference is read first, then the data.
+* getRefArray	- writes reference to `var[index0][index1][...]` where the var is arg0 (int) number of indexes is specified in arg1 (int).
+The indexes are read from stack.
+* peekInc		- increases the peek index by arg0 (int). _Be careful as it allows it to exceed the last index, that might cause a segfault_
+* peekDec		- decreases the peek index by arg0 (int). _Be careful as the peek index is unsigned_

+### Misc.:
+* jumpInc		- jumps to another instruction, and increases peek index by arg1(int).
+The instruction to jump to is specified by preceding that instruction by: "%someString%:"
-* jump			- jumps to another instruction.
+* jumpDec		- jumps to another instruction, and decreases peek index by arg1(int).
 The instruction to jump to is specified by preceding that instruction by: "%someString%:" and arg0 of jump should be that %someString% (string), without any spaces or quotation marks.
-* skipTrue		- skips the next instrcution if element on stack == 1 (int)
+* doIf			- only execute the next instrcution if element on stack == 1 (int)
 * return 		- sets the element read from stack as the return value, and breaks execution of the function

-### Instructions for arrays
+### Arrays
 * setLen		- modifies length of an array.
 First element read is ref to array, second is new length(int).
 * getLen		- writes length of array.
 First element read is array.
 * readElement	- writes the element at index of an array.
 Array is read first, then index.